Van Vlaenderen · Genealogical Research

 LODEWYC'S TWO DOCUMENTED CHILDREN

-After 1486, Victor's line is no longer documented.
-For the 15th → 16th century evidentiary gap, see the Gap Dossier.
+After 1486, Victor's documented line is no longer attested in surviving primary sources.
+For the 15th → 16th century evidentiary gap and the candidate bridges to the modern Meetjesland cluster, see the Gap Dossier.

 Louis II de Male